Pan-Artur/Pan-Artur/README.md

 # 👋 Greetings to all.
 My name is Pankovets Artur!

-I'm a Full-Stack Developer and a Linux Enthusiast.
+I'm a Full-Stack Developer and Linux Enthusiast.

 I love coding frontend piece in web-sites and don't mind creating a database for the backend.